-The list of weighting variables selected by each country is given in Table 15-3.
+The list of weighting variables selected by each country is given in Tables 15.3a and 15.3b for Round 1 and Round 2 respectively.
 Of the countries that provided information, all used age and gender in calibration, as required in the PIAAC Technical Standards and Guidelines, and region was also used in all countries in either calibration or nonresponse adjustment.
 In addition, the majority of countries included in their weighting adjustments at least one variable related to education, employment status or nationality, which have been shown to be correlated with proficiency.